bobleesj/learn-swift-with-bob/course/functional-swift/intro-closure-part1.md

 ## Conclusion
-Do you feel uncomfortable or confused?
-That's okay.
-It's just a part of the process of acquiring knowledge.
-You struggle to learn because it indicates that you are not in your comfort zone.
-Learning is done by your.
-So, if you need to, refer to my resources, and google until you figure out what's going on.
-Don't give up.
-I hope you are able to distinguish the difference between a function and variable.
-Remember you can store a function into a variable and carry it around.
-Also, when you make a closure, you must indicate its type.
-You've learned how to write a closure statement using longer as well as shorter syntax by putting dollar signs and eliminating `in` and `return`.
-In the next lesson, you will find out how to pass closure as a parameter in a function.
+To recap, you've learned functions and closures are identical.
+However, you may express closures using various forms which often lead to zenness and effective communication.
+You've learned the basics.
+You will discover the power of closures as you step up one at a time.

+You may feel uncomfortable.
+You should be.
+In fact, if you are not struggling, you are not learning.
+Accumulating knowledge goes against the Second Law of Thermodynamics that the universe wants to remain scattered.
+When you defy the law as a human being, you face consequences.
+Embrace the pain and it's a natural phenomenon.

+In the following lesson, you will how learn how to pass and return a closure block within a function.